codex-router/codex.jenkins/README.md

 The plugin supports Model Context Protocol (MCP) servers for enhanced analysis capabilities:

-- **code2prompt**: Converts codebase to prompts via Docker
-- **docker**: Provides containerized project operations
-- **custom_api**: HTTP-based MCP servers with bearer token authentication

-Configure MCP servers in the global plugin configuration or use the default `~/.codex/mcp_servers.toml` file.
+Configure MCP servers in the global plugin configuration or use the default `~/.codex/config.toml` file.

 ## Security Considerations